 Click here for the CIPC service standards.
 Service Standards is dependent on payment for the transactions being made.

 File a status report with CIPC

-The Practitioner must file a status report (CoR125.1) with CIPC after three months by e-mailing it to email@example.com.
-If business rescue proceedings are not concluded within 3 months, or within the time extension granted by court, the business rescue practitioner must file monthly report updates with the CIPC or to the court, in the case of a court-ordered business rescue process, until the proceedings are concluded.
+The Practitioner must file a status report (CoR125.1) with CIPC after three months by e-mailing it to firstname.lastname@example.org.
+If business rescue proceedings are not concluded within 3 months, or within the time extension granted by court, the business rescue practitioner must file monthly report updates with the CIPC and to the court, in the case of a court-ordered business rescue process, until the proceedings are concluded.